 Ideally, each faculty project team will include an instructor and a support staff member (from a Faculty Instructional Support Unit or departmental support unit) and have an identified course or learning context around which their project will focus.
 However, if participation by a Faculty support staff member is not possible, CTLT will provide support for the project.

-- May – August 2023: First UDL Fellows Program cohort intake
+- May – August 2024: Second UDL Fellows Program cohort intake

-- September 2023/January 2024: Implementation of UDL approaches in targeted courses by project teams
+- September 2024/January 2025: Implementation of UDL approaches in targeted courses by project teams

-- January 2024/Beyond: sharing of project outputs in departments and university events/Accessibility Hub.
+- January 2025/Beyond: sharing of project outputs in departments and university events/Accessibility Hub.

 For more information about the UDL Fellows Program, please contact: firstname.lastname@example.org